Osaka Japan Travel Guide

 Kaiten-zushi (Conveyor Belt Sushi): Experience casual sushi.
 Izakayas (Japanese Pubs): Popular for casual dining.
 "Kuidaore" Culture in Dotonbori: Embodies Osaka's "eat 'til you drop" philosophy.

-Osaka hosts various food-related annual events, celebrating produce in season or specific dishes.
+Osaka hosts various food-related events throughout the year, celebrating produce in season or specific dishes.
 Check local event calendars before your trip.

 Experience deep-fried skewers in the nostalgic Shinsekai district.

 Explore "Osaka's Kitchen" for fresh seafood, produce, and street food.
-Eat cooked to request items on the spot.
+Eat cooked to order items on the spot.

 Discover gourmet havens in major department store basements for exquisite pastries, ready-to-eat Bentos, and high-quality deli items.